 Does breastfeeding really make babies smarter?
-For some, it may sound too good to be true, and indeed, some researchers remain skeptical, claiming that results indicating positive effects of breastfeeding on brain power are biased.
+For some, it may sound too good to be true; indeed, some researchers remain skeptical, claiming that results indicating positive effects of breastfeeding on brainpower are biased.

 Nevertheless, while breastfeeding is unlikely to magically transform a child into a genius, different studies have shown again and again that children who are breastfed tend to have at least slightly higher IQ levels than those who are not.
 Even when controlling for other factors such as parental intelligence, education, employment, and income, one study found that children gained a 0.3-point intelligence increase by age three for every month they breastfed as infants.
 The gains for seven-year-olds were even more dramatic, with a 0.5-point intelligence increase for every month they breastfed as infants.

 Breast milk contains a number of nutrients that aid in the development of your baby’s brain.
-These nutrients include the following:
+These nutrients include:

 - Taurine and other amino acids

 - ARA, DHA, and other long-chain fatty acids